glasnt/talks/2015_08_SydPHP/slides.md

 # Limitations <!-- .element: style="margin-bottom: 1em" -->
 ## Parent Lock-in <!-- .element: class="fragment" -->
 ## Default Pull Requests <!-- .element: class="fragment" -->
-## No Issue Logging <!-- .element: class="fragment" -->
+## No Issue Logging By Default<!-- .element: class="fragment" -->
 ## Commits Don't Count <!-- .element: class="fragment" -->

 Note: Parent - perma link to source.
 Network Graph

 PR - defaults to parent, accidently attempt to merge upstream

-Issues - physical limitation on workflow
+Issues - CORRECTION - issues are disabled by default, but can be enabled.

 Commits - you can work your butt off and your green graph doesn't fill up